 - That the DSL/DDSL are fully equipped to undertake the Safeguarding role and that they have access to the appropriate training and that this is updated with certified training every two years. - That a DSL is on the premises and available during school hours, where this is not available there is cover in place.
-Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC [Children in Care] and SEND alongside other nominated leads in the School on these issues; - We have an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every full governing body meeting - That there are procedures in place in handling allegations against Staff, Volunteers and Governors and any concerns staff and volunteers have [including concerns about the school] are brought to the attention of the Local Authority Designated Lead [LADO] in every case. - The governing body have appointed a whistle blowing governor. - That all Staff, [including volunteers and frequent visitors] who will be working in the school are given a mandatory induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
-The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the school's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
-Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including PSHE. - We have in place an Online Safety and Data Security Policy equipped to deal with a widening range of issues associated with technology. - That we understand the need to identify trends and patterns regarding Children Missing from Education [CME] and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered. - Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis [safeguarding policy should be annually] and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+Therefore, ensuring there is cover at all times. - That we have a nominated link Governor for CIC [Children in Care] and SEND alongside other nominated leads in the School on these issues; - We have an appointed teacher who is responsible for Children in Care who understands his/her Safeguarding responsibilities and is fully aware of the Local Safeguarding procedures and attends regular training and briefings in relation to children in care. - Safeguarding is an agenda item at every full governing body meeting - That there are procedures in place in handling allegations against Staff, Supply Staff, Volunteers and Governors and any concerns staff and volunteers have [including concerns about the school] are brought to the attention of the Local Authority Designated Lead [LADO] in every case. - The governing body have appointed a whistleblowing governor. - That all Staff, [including volunteers and frequent visitors] who will be working in the school are given a mandatory safeguarding induction which includes knowledge regarding abuse, neglect, staff code of conduct specific safeguarding issues and familiarisation with Child Protection responsibilities.
+The induction will also include procedures to be followed if anyone has any concerns about a Child's Safety or welfare, and knowledge about the School's policies and procedures. - That all Staff have regular reviews of their own practice to ensure ongoing personal/professional development. - That all Staff receives the appropriate training which is regularly updated.
+Safeguarding briefings and updates are given to all staff including governors a minimum of yearly. - To ensure that children are taught about Safeguarding, including on line, through teaching and learning opportunities, as part of providing a broad and balanced curriculum including RSE. - We have in place an Online Safety Policy equipped to deal with a widening range of issues associated with technology. - That as a Governing Body, we have an overview of children who are at risk of being excluded and EHE [no identifying details]. - That as a school we are making the link between mental health and safeguarding - That we understand the need to identify trends and patterns regarding Children Missing from Education [CME] and to respond to / refer where required. - That we notify Children's Social Care if there is an unexplained absence of a pupil who is the subject of a Child Protection Plan. - That we notify Children's Social Care if it is thought or known that a child or young person may be privately Fostered.

+- Making sure that the Child Protection/Safeguarding Policy is available to parents and carers as appropriate including displaying on the school's website. - That all relevant safeguarding policies are reviewed on a regular basis [safeguarding policy should be annually] and that all legislative changes as well as changes to mandatory national guidance and local processes are reflected within the relevant policies and procedures within school.
+This includes the introduction of the new mandatory Relationship, Sex and Health Education curriculum.